-Compa any Name:
+Company Name:

 Team Name:

 Draw Number:

 Discounts

 Team Map:

 1. Failure to record information on map 1 x=

 2. Not recording information accurately on map (within 6 feet of actual location measured from the center point of the object), each infraction 1 x=

 Fresh Air Base Map:

 1. Failure to record information on map 1 x=

 2. Not recording information accurately on map (within 6 feet of actual location measured from the center point of the object), each infraction 1 x=

+One placard, equals one discount; teams shall not be discounted multige each placard. ple times for

+unts

 Map Examiner's Signature